michaeldmcqueen/breakopen/_schedule/zen-functional.md

 description: |-
   Presentation By Crystal Melanson
   Certified Natural Chef, Functional Diagnostic Nutrition Practitioner®

+  We will be focusing on identifying the underlying causes of depression and healing naturally.
+There will be a small food demo and recipes  available.
 date: 2016-10-15T17:00:00.000Z
 time: '5:00 pm'
 venue: Downtown Artery